OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ---
 title: Enable and Disable Add-in Commands
-description: 'Learn how to change the enabled or disabled status of custom ribbon buttons and menu items in your Office Web Add-in.' ms.date: 05/28/2020
+description: 'Learn how to change the enabled or disabled status of custom ribbon buttons and menu items in your Office Web Add-in.' ms.date: 07/30/2020
 localization_priority: Priority
 ---

-# Enable and Disable Add-in Commands (preview)
+# Enable and Disable Add-in Commands

 When some functionality in your add-in should only be available in certain contexts, you can programmatically enable or disable your custom Add-in Commands.
 For example, a function that changes the header of a table should only be enabled when the cursor is in a table.